gisce/destral/docs/README.rst

   If we want to use a template when creating a database for test, if this variable is set to `True` a database with name `base` must exists and will be used to create a temporally database for this test.
+`DESTRAL_TESTING_LANGS`:
+  The langs to be used while checking the translations of each module.
+This variable is mandatory as it should always be provided.

 Configuring OpenERP
 ===================